 - Overseeing the process of disclosure and communications.

-- The board should be able to exercise objective independent judgement on corporate affairs.
+- The Board should be able to exercise objective independent judgment on corporate affairs.

 - The mandate, composition and working procedures of committees of the Board should be well defined and disclosed by the board.

 - Board members should commit themselves effectively to their responsibilities.

 The Company undertakes to comply with the instructions, on connected lending relationships, issued by RBI vide their Circular No. DNBS.PD/CC 94/03.10.042/2006-07 dated May 8, 2007 and updated vide their Master Circular No. DNBS (PD) CC No. 390/03.10.001/2014-15 dated July 1, 2014.